josh-fisher/angular2-ts-jspm-seed/README.md

 ## Issues

-- TSDock can not find node and jspm modules and therefor does not properly show referenced types.
-- gulp task `test:css` launches BackstopJS and it's own server, so if you want to test your local code you will need to first use `gulp serve:dev` or `gulp serve:prod` on another terminal ahead of time.
-This is something that can be addressed in an update to this project.
-- gulp task `test:prod` launches a selinium server to do testing against a url.
-You will need to have your project served before launching this task.
-In the future the e2e task should auto launch this server in the background.
 - See Groc Prereqs section above (step 3).
 Once the gulp-groc project is updated we need to update the dependency to eliminate that step.

 ## Influences